Shaswat-G/DSA/Trees/notes.md

 - **Inorder:** Left → Root → Right (yields sorted order for BST)
 - **Postorder:** Left → Right → Root
 - **Level Order:** Breadth-first, level by level
+- Pre-order, post-order and in-order alone cannot uniquely identify a binary tree (catalan number of possibilites).
+- A combination of pre-order and post-order also cannot uniquely identify a binary tree, the exact number is not known.
+- However, give an inorder, any of post or pre can uniquely identify a binary tree.
+Why? splitting of nodes in the left and right subtree is unique.

 ## 7. Common Operations